9x14S/Gen1Py-WebServer/README.md

 - [ ] Maybe create a PyPi Package out of this

+- [ ] A way to import the data from the Pokemon Showdown export option
+### Current goal:
 - [ ] A simple online version so that nothing has to be downloaded/installed

-- [ ] A way to import the data from the Pokemon Showdown export option